mui/material-ui/docs/data/joy/components/input/input.md

 To integrate the Input component with 3rd party libraries, create a wrapper component to map props with 3rd party component APIs.

-Then use the wrapper component as a value to `slotProps.input.component` of Joy UI Input.
+Then, use the wrapper component as a value to the `slotProps.input.component` property of the Joy UI Input.

 ### React imask